 The tools you use play a big role in your experience with scheduling and planning.
 The right solution will make the process sleeker and intuitive.
 Let’s look at Bordio, for example.

 Bordio is a project and time management system that emphasizes the role of proper planning for better productivity and end results.
-When you open the app, you have the calendar and the waiting list on the right.
+When you open the app, you have the calendar, weekly schedule planner, and the waiting list on the right.
 The Waiting list is for all your tasks (immediate and long-term).

 Once you’ve filled the Waiting list with the tasks, you can prioritize and divide them by colors.
 It’s fun and helps greatly to separate the tasks and instantly spot the categories you need.